Things to do in Bansko in winter: On and off the slopes

-Discover the best things to do in Bansko in winter – whether you’re a skier or not – with a guide to visiting this Bulgarian town which combines a ski modern ski resort and character-filled old town.
+Discover the best things to do in Bansko in winter – whether you’re a skier or not – with a guide to visiting this Bulgarian town which combines a modern ski resort with a character-filled traditional old town.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.